Black-billed cuckoo: Reproduction

 Prior to copulation, the male lands on a branch near the female with an insect in its beak.
 The female will then flick her tail up and down intermittently for about 15 minutes while the male sits there motionless.
 The male then mounts the female, with the insect still in its mouth, and the two copulate.
 The male then either eats the food item or gives it to the female for her to eat.

-Females usually lay 2-3 blue-green eggs, sometimes 4 or 5, which may take on a marbled appearance after a couple days of incubation.
+Females usually lay 2–3 blue-green eggs, sometimes 4 or 5, which may take on a marbled appearance after a couple of days of incubation.
 Adults incubate the eggs for 10–13 days.
-The young black-billed cuckoos, as well as others cuckoos in the genus Coccyzus, leave the nest 7–9 days after hatching, which is quite young when compared to other birds.
-The young are not able to fly right away however they can still move quite large distances by jumping between tree branches.
+The young black-billed cuckoos, as well as other cuckoos in the genus Coccyzus, leave the nest 7–9 days after hatching, which is quite young when compared to other birds.
+The young are not able to fly right away, however they can still move quite large distances by jumping between tree branches.
 During this period, they are more vulnerable to predators because they cannot fly away as the adults could.
 Due to this vulnerability, the juveniles can slowly assume an erect posture to conceal themselves.
 They stretch their neck out and point their bill upwards, while keeping their eyes open and remaining motionless.
 If the threat starts to back off, the cuckoo will relax its pose.

 Outbreaks of tent caterpillars can have a positive effect on black-billed cuckoo populations.
 During these outbreaks, the adults begin laying eggs earlier in the season.
 They can also produce larger clutches and may even increase their parasitic activities.

 Brood parasitism

-Black-billed cuckoos generally build their own nests, weaving loose structures of twigs, dried leaves and pine needles about 2 m above the ground.
+Black-billed cuckoos generally build their own nests, weaving loose structures of twigs, dried leaves, and pine needles about 2 m above the ground.
 However, in years with an abundance of food sources (such as outbreaks of periodical cicadas), the species may engage in brood parasitism.
 They can lay eggs in the nests of other black-billed cuckoos, called conspecific parasitism, or in the nests of other birds, known as interspecific parasitism.
 The females will usually parasitize nests in the afternoon because the nests are often unguarded at this time.
 This cuckoo species is thought to have a laying interval of about a day so if two eggs show up in a nest on the same day, you can rightfully assume that one is a parasitic egg.